samddrell/CLAHE-optimization/README.md

 _All optimizations below were prototype kernels generated/assisted with AI to explore directions—not drop-in production code.
 Several trade-offs and bugs were found (details below)._

+After learning that the proprietary CUDA CLAHE algorithm was actually slower than the OpenCV, CPU-driven, counterpart, a few changes were tried and measured to see if the proprietary algorithm's application speed could be increased.

 ### Summary (% change vs. your baseline):

 - **Histogram Per Warp: −5.8%** (slower)